vsugumar/testvagrant-interview-assignment/README.md

 Inorder to run the test ensure that maven is installed ([maven installation](https://maven.apache.org/install.html))

-To run the tests in Chrome browser navigaitate to project’s root directory and execute the below command
+To run the tests in Chrome browser navigate to project’s root directory and execute the below command

 ```
 mvn clean test
 ```

-To run the tests in Firefox browser navigaitate to project’s root directory and execute the below command.
-(The tests run is quite buggy in firefox, it is preferable to execute the tests in chrome, I’m working on the fixes)
+To run the tests in Firefox browser navigate to project’s root directory and execute the below command.
+(The test run is quite buggy in firefox, it is preferable to execute the tests in chrome, I’m working on the fixes)

 ```
 mvn clean test -DBROWSER=firefox